 I have been a bingo fan for years.
 When I was at St Andrews, us girls would get dressed up and head to a bingo hall on the outskirts of Dundee for a night of laughing, losing and lashing on wine from plastic glasses.
+If you check out this review, you will see just how popular bingo has become both in-person and online!

 While I’d like to think I was a little classier these days, I’ve dabbled in some pretty messy late night bingo so far this year – and tonight I decided to try another alternate way of playing the sport.